ergogen/ergogen/README.md

 ## Case

 Cases add a pretty basic and minimal 3D aspect to the generation process.
-In this phase, we take different outlines (exported from the above section, even the "private" ones), extrude and position them in space, optionally add some chamfer to the edges, and combine them into one 3D-printable object.
+In this phase, we take different outlines (exported from the above section, even the "private" ones), extrude and position them in space, and combine them into one 3D-printable object.
 That's it.
 Declarations might look like this: